Is Garlic Bad for Cats? Why Cats Can't Eat Garlic or Onions

 Your vet may want to perform tests to determine if your cat is suffering from low levels of red blood cells, including a complete blood count, urinalysis, and blood chemistry profile.

-If your cat was recently poisoned by garlic or onions, the vet will likely induce vomiting using activated charcoal.
-Your cat will then be monitored to determine whether he needs supportive care such as IV fluids or oxygen therapy.
+If you know for sure that your cat was recently poisoned by garlic or onions, the vet will likely attempt to induce vomiting.
+Beyond this, your cat will then be monitored to determine whether he needs supportive care such as IV fluids or oxygen therapy.
 In severe cases, cats may need complete blood transfusions in order to survive anemia.

 Other potential poisonings